eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The PID Provider or Attestation Provider optionally embeds a disclosure policy in the PID or attestation.
 Such an embedded disclosure policy contains rules determining which (types of) Relying Party are allowed by the PID Provider or Attestation Provider to receive which attributes from the PID or attestation.

 If a policy is present in the PID or attestation, the Wallet Unit evaluates the policy, together with data obtained from the Relying Party or the User, to determine whether the PID Provider or Attestation Provider allows this Relying Party to receive the requested attributes.
-Data obtained from the Relying Party is typically included in the Relying Party Instance certificate.
+Data obtained from the Relying Party is typically included in the Relying Party Instance access certificate.
 In any case, the Wallet Unit authenticates any data obtained from the Relying Party before using it.

 The Wallet Unit presents the outcome of the disclosure policy evaluation to the User in the form of advice, when requesting User approval.
 For example, "The issuer of your PID does not want you to present \<attribute names\> to \<Relying Party name\>.
 Do you want to continue?"
 Note that the User can overrule the disclosure policy evaluation outcome.